-A heterothermic animal has fairly constant body temperature but can change their body temperature to suit the conditions in the environment.
+A heterothermic animal has a fairly constant body temperature but can change its body temperature to suit the environment’s conditions.

 Biologists have found evidence of heterothermic species.
 One of these species is the Arctic ground squirrel.
 These little mammals inhabit the regions of the Arctic.

-The Arctic is one of the coldest regions in the world, and it was found that the Arctic ground squirrels chill their body temperatures to survive.
+The Arctic is one of the coldest regions globally, but the Arctic ground squirrels cool their body temperatures to survive.

 Brian Barnes, Director of the Institute of Arctic Biology and Professor of Zoophysiology, is the person behind these findings.
 He took the time to study Arctic ground squirrels when hibernating.

 Mammals are less tolerant to freezing conditions.
-During winter, some mammals use hibernation to get through the inter.
+During winter, some mammals use hibernation to get through the winter.
 Other mammals, such as the Arctic fox, have thick fur to help keep them warm.

-Until this research by Brian Barnes, mammals were not known to be able to survive when their body temperatures became subzero.
+Until this research by Brian Barnes, mammals were not known to survive when their body temperatures became subzero.